flopezag/fiware-testbed-deploy/doc/admin.md

 but with barely free space)

 ### Deploying three testbeds
-To deploy just a testsbed, it is required just execute one script.
-However some variables should be exported before.
+To deploy the three testbeds with the three Glances, it is required execute the script deploythreeglances.
+This script requires some environment variables to be exported before, corresponding to the Cloud environment where the server is going to be deployed (to install the Openstack inside it).

     export OS_AUTH_URL=<the authentication URL for the keystone in the Cloud>
     export OS_USERNAME=<a user with an account in the Cloud>